What Causes Addiction and How Can it Be Prevented?

 Mental Illness and Addiction

 Does mental illness directly cause addiction?
 No. Does it make someone more likely to become addicted?
 Yes.
 Around 29 percent of all people living with a mental health disorder are also engaging in substance abuse, HelpGuide reports.
-Many people who suffer from mental illness are taking treatment medications.
+Many people who suffer from mental illness (such as an anxiety disorder) are taking treatment medications.
 These drugs often carry addictive potential, such as benzodiazepines, a class of drugs the Drug Enforcement Administration notes as being prescribed over 127 million times in 2011.

 Others might engage in the abuse of alcohol or illicit drugs as an escape from mental health symptoms.
 Sometimes individuals don’t even know that is what they’re doing.
 People who spend years of their lives feeling depressed, anxious, or otherwise unstable might not know that they can feel any different.
 That is life as they know it, so it isn’t abnormal to them.
 It’s just hard, and they look for an escape via alcohol and drugs.